 The Soyuz spacecraft is launched to the ISS from the Baikonur Cosmodrome in Kazakhstan in central Asia.
-The Soyuz consists of an orbital module, which includes the docking mechanism; an instrumentation/propulsion module; and a descent module, which is the only portion of the Soyuz that survives the return to Earth.
+Spacecraft will also be launched from the Guiana Space Centre in French Guiana, South America, beginning in late 2011.
+The Soyuz consists of an orbital module, which includes the docking mechanism; an instrumentation/ propulsion module; and a descent module, which is the only portion of the Soyuz that survives the return to Earth.
 A Soyuz trip to the station takes two days from launch to docking, but the return to Earth takes less than four hours.
 The rendezvous and docking are both automated; however, the Soyuz crew has the capability to manually intervene or execute these operations.

-As many as three crew members can launch and return to Earth from the station aboard a Soyuz TMA spacecraft.
+As many as three crew members can launch and return to Earth from the station aboard a Soyuz spacecraft.
 The vehicle lands on the flat steppes of Kazakhstan.